 The snack food aisle is filled with enticing snacks that claim to be bursting with fruit and veggies.
 Unfortunately, many of these snacks are not what they appear.
-Instead, they are junk food masquerading as a healthy snack.
 Fruit roll-ups and fruit strips are examples of healthy looking snacks that are often just well-marketed candy.

 Healthy fruit roll-ups should have: